loader

 Kartikey Mahajan has represented and advised the following clients

-Acting for an AI tech company with operations in UK, USA, India and UAE in an internal investigation relating to financial irregularities, including working as a co-counsel with an international law firm to respond to the DOJ subpoena.
+Acted for BuilderAI – an AI company with operations in UK, USA, India and UAE to uncover serious financial irregularities in the company’s operations by conducting internal investigations into fictitious sales revenues, amongst other wrongdoings.
+Working as a co-counsel with an international law firm to respond to the DOJ subpoena

-Advising a global crypto exchange on a continuous basis in relation to requests from law enforcement agencies in India and enforcement related issues.
+Advising a global crypto exchange on a continuous basis in relation to requests from law enforcement agencies in India and enforcement related issues